The Ultimate List of Fun & Free Ways For Kids To Learn At Home From Preschool through High-school.

 66. Call a grandparent and interview them.
 Ask them at least 20 questions about when they were your age.

-67. Write a persuasive letter why you should or shouldn’t do something.
+67. Write a persuasive letter about why you should or shouldn’t do something.

 68. Create a daily log of a current world event.